adobe/ride/Usage.md

 ```

 Because this class subclasses the ModelObject, it calls the super constructor in its own constructor in order to take advantage of the data generation that the ModelObject provides.
 While the ModelObject constructor is overloaded, the signature utilized above is the most commonly used.
-There are four required arguments here.
+There are four required arguments here:

-- *Service* - this is passed as a const and refers not only to the service your are testing, but more importantly, the name of the folder in which the json schema representation file lives in the shared resources., String objectType, String objectName, boolean useRequiredOnly
+- *Service* - this is passed as a const and refers not only to the service your are testing, but more importantly, the name of the folder in which the JSON schema representation file lives in the shared resources., String objectType, String objectName, boolean useRequiredOnly
 - *ObjectType* is not only the name of the object, but a reference to the file name of the json schema which represents the type.
 These first two arguments are mappings back to the schema we wish to use.
 - *ObjectName* argument is for syncing purposes.
 Currently, the ObjectType and ObjectName properties will build an objectPath property in the instance.
 It is not called automatically in your REST calls, but is there for convenience.
 It can be reset manually, or even overridden in your classes.
 - *initRequiredOnly* is a boolean which refers to the standard json schema property which identifies properties which must be defined when instantiating an object.
 A value of true will only generate data for required properties and stop there (i.e. the object instance will have only these properties present).
 A value of false will generate all values for the object.